Public Services Card

 • Property lease or tenancy agreement

-*If you are staying with friends or relatives an original household bill plus a note from the bill holder confirming your residency at the bill address is acceptable.
+*If you are staying with friends or relatives, an original household bill plus a note from the bill holder confirming that you live at the bill address is acceptable.
 This note can be written on the bill itself.

 3. Additional helpful documents

-*The following items are not acceptable as proof of identity for the purpose of SAFE registration: Baptismal certificate, work ID card, Garda form ML-10, Garda age card, photocopied certificates or documents and expired documents generally.
+The following items are not acceptable as proof of identity for the purpose of SAFE registration: Baptismal certificate, work ID card, Garda form ML-10, Garda age card, photocopied certificates or documents and expired documents.

 Changing the name on your Public Services Card